cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/toolkit/usage-thrift.md

    hz update -idl idl/hello.thrift
    ```

+**Note**:
+1. When writing the update command, you only need to specify the IDL file that defines the `service`. hz will automatically generate all the dependencies for that file.

 3. As you can see

-   Add new method under "biz/handler/hello/example/hello_service.go"<br>
+   Add new method under `biz/handler/hello/example/hello_service.go`<br>
-   The file "new_service.go" and the corresponding "NewMethod" method have been added under "biz/handler/hello/example"
+   The file `new_service.go` and the corresponding "NewMethod" method have been added under `biz/handler/hello/example`.

    Now let's develop the "OtherMethod" interface: